gitforwork2/gitforwork.github.io/_posts/2016-12-20-H1b-extension-denied-What-are-my-options.md

 description: What are the options one has after H1b extension petition is denied
 ---
 Recently, my friend got into an unfortunate situation where his H1b extension petition was denied after it went to a RFE.
-It was denied because of not able to adequetly establish the project details at the third party client location at which he was placed by his employer.
-Intially, it went into RFE which was replied to.
+It was denied because of not able to adequately establish the project details at the third party client location at which he was placed by his employer.
+Initially, it went into RFE which was replied to.
 However, USCIS was not satisfied with the response and denied the extension.

 Naturally, he had lots of questions like
 - What are the next options available to him in terms of his visa?